Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

 \subsection{Idealized GCM, parameters, and priors}

-To demonstrate the algorithm in a simplified setting, we use the idealized aquaplanet GCM described by \cite{Frierson06a} and \cite{OGorman08b}.
-The aquaplanet is a climate model with atmosphere and a simplified slab ocean covering the entire planet surface.
-Without topography, it exhibits symmetries in the longitudinal directions.
-The aquaplanet can produce statistically stationary climates by prescribing fixed insolation.
-It can also cyclostationary statistics over seasons through seasonally varying insolation \cite{Bordoni08a, DunHowSch21_pre}.
-It has been shown in \cite{Dunbar21a,DunHowSch21_pre} that the parameters of a simple quasi-equilibrium moist convection parameterization can be calibrated within this GCM in the stationary and cyclostationary regimes.
-The quasi-equilibrium moist convection scheme relaxes temperature and specific humidity toward moist-adiabatic reference profiles with a fixed relative humidity RH \cite{Frierson07b}.
+To demonstrate the algorithm in a simplified setting, we use the idealized aquaplanet GCM described by \cite{Frierson06a} and \cite{Frierson07b} with the modifications introduced by \cite{OGorman08b}.
+The idealized GCM uses the spectral transform dynamical core of the Flexible Modeling System, developed at the Geophysical Fluid Dynamics Laboratory.
+We use a coarse spectral resolution of T21 (32 latitude points and 64 longitude points on the Gaussian tranform grid).
+The vertical is discretized with finite differences with 20 equally spaced sigma levels \cite{Simmons81}.
+The time discretization uses a second-order leapfrog method with a Robert-Asselin-Williams filter \cite{Williams11a}.
+The GCM's atmosphere is coupled to a 1-m thick slab ocean, and it uses a two-stream gray radiation scheme.
+Convection is represented by a simple quasi-equilibrium moist convection scheme, which relaxes temperature and specific humidity toward moist-adiabatic reference profiles with a fixed relative humidity RH \cite{Frierson07b}.
 The timescale with which the temperature and specific humidity relax to their respective reference profiles is given by the parameter $\tau$.
-The two parameters RH and $\tau$ are the key parameters to be calibrated and whose uncertainties we want to determine and minimize.
+The parameters RH and $\tau$ are the focus of this study.

+Since the GCM has no topography or other asymmetries at the surface, its statistics are zonally symmetric.
+With fixed insolation at the top of the atmosphere, the statistics are also statistically stationary.
+Prescribing seasonally (but not diurnally) varying insolation generates seasonally varying (cyclostationary) statistics, with symmetry between the northern and southern hemisphere (i.e., winter in the northern hemisphere winter is statistically identical to winter in the southern hemisphere) \cite{bordoni08a, DunHowSch22}. \cite{Dunbar21a} and \cite{DunHowSch22} have shown that the parameters RH and $\tau$ of the convection parameterization in the GCM can be calibrated in the stationary and cyclostationary regimes.
+Here we want to determine optimal designs for learning about these parameters in the two regimes.

 The priors for these parameters are taken to be logit-normal and lognormal distributions, $\mathrm{RH}\sim \mathrm{Logitnormal}(0, 1)$ and $\tau\sim \mathrm{Lognormal}(12~\mathrm{h}, (12~\mathrm{h})^2)$.
 That is, we define the invertible transformation